RussellToon/FlickrPics/CodingTask.md

 We want to add 2 features to the `DetailsViewController` taking a test driven development (TDD) approach.

-# Task: Preparation – Add tests to `DetailViewController`
+# Task: Preparation – Add tests of `DetailViewController`

 `DetailViewController` currently has no tests at all.
 Add tests of `DetailViewController` to validate to following…